MSc Physiotherapy (pre-registration)

 A solid foundation for a career as a qualified physiotherapist

-Co-developed with service users, students and clinical partners, our Masters course covers leadership, management, innovation and sustainability, addressing the complex needs of the changeable healthcare system.
+Co-developed with service users, students and clinical partners, our two-year Masters course covers leadership, management, innovation and sustainability, addressing the complex needs of the changeable healthcare system.

-Practical skills and real-world experience
+Practical skills and real-world experience in physiotherapy

 You’ll apply your theoretical knowledge and gain practical experience at the clinical practice placements, which will take place throughout the course.
 You’ll also take part in clinical practice modules, simulations and scenario-based learning for real-world experience.
 We also host guest speakers series and networking opportunities to connect you with the industry.